michaelj23/solid-plume/README.md

 It currently does not support dynamic configuration of data spaces, which means you will have to either run it on your own Web server, or manually upload it to your account -- you can use [https://databox.me]( https://databox.me) as storage.
 The next version will allow you to run it from Github, like all the other [Solid apps](https://github.com/solid/solid-apps) we currently offer.

+## Plume for Atka
+To use Plume as a proof-of-concept app for Atka, we transferred several of its dependencies, such as `rdlib.js`, to their actual npm packages.
+This caused some issues with these dependencies trying to access the browser environment.
+To remove these issues, add
+`"browser": {
+    "fs": false,
+    "child_process": false
+  },`
+ to the `package.json`'s of modules `xmlhttprequest` and `typo-js`.

+ Plume also has issues with its login.
+For a quick fix, change `authEndpoint` in `app/solid.js` to `[username].databox.me`.

 ## Configuration

 Before being able to use Plume, you will have to manually set some config values.
 First you need to copy/rename the `config-example.json` file to `config.json`.
 Then you need to set the `postsURL` value to have it point to an **existing** container on a [Solid-friendly server](https://github.com/solid/solid-platform) that holds your blog posts.
 Finally, you should also set the `owners` variable by adding your own WebID, in order to be able to access the editor UI and to create new posts.